Brandon Snyder: Atlanta Braves

-Snyder signed a minor league deal with the Atlanta Braves in November 2015.
-In June 2016, he was called up to replace the injured Gordon Beckham.
-On August 7, 2016, the Braves designated Snyder for assignment.
-On August 9, 2016, he was recalled and optioned to Gwinnett by the Braves.
+On November 26, 2015, Snyder signed a minor league contract with the Atlanta Braves organization.
+On June 2, he was called up to replace the injured Gordon Beckham.
+On August 7, the Braves designated Snyder for assignment.
+On August 9, he was recalled and optioned to Gwinnett by the Braves.

 Washington Nationals

 On November 17, 2016, Snyder signed a minor league deal with the Washington Nationals.
-He elected free agency on November 6, 2017.
+He spent the 2017 season with the Triple–A Syracuse Chiefs, playing in 121 games and batting .263/.356/.490 with 23 home runs and 77 RBI.
+Snyder elected free agency following the season on November 6, 2017.

 Tampa Bay Rays

-On December 14, 2017, Snyder signed a minor league contract with the Rays.
+On December 14, 2017, Snyder signed a minor league contract with the Tampa Bay Rays.
 He was designated for assignment on April 20, 2018.
-He elected free agency on October 2, 2018.
+He elected free agency on October 2.

 Washington Nationals (second stint)

-On January 8, 2019, Snyder signed a minor league deal with the Washington Nationals.
-He became a free agent following the 2019 season.
-On February 12, 2020, it was announced that Snyder had re-signed with the Nationals.
-He re-signed on a minor league deal on November 2, 2020.
+On January 8, 2019, Snyder signed a minor league contract with the Washington Nationals.
+In 117 games for the Triple–A Fresno Grizzlies, he batted .257/.314/.537 with 31 home runs and 80 RBI.
+Snyder elected free agency following the season on November 4.

+On February 12, 2020, it was announced that Snyder had re–signed with the Nationals on a new minor league contract.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Snyder once again re-signed with the organization on a minor league contract on November 2, 2020.

-After several months playing for the Class-AAA Rochester Red Wings, Snyder was added to the Nationals' "taxi squad" during a series in Milwaukee in August 2021, shifting into a player-coach role as the team's bullpen catcher, after Brett Austin took a job coaching at North Carolina State University and Henry Blanco temporarily shifted from bullpen coach to bench coach.
+After several months playing for the Triple–A Rochester Red Wings, Snyder was added to the Nationals' "taxi squad" during a series in Milwaukee in August 2021, shifting into a player-coach role as the team's bullpen catcher, after Brett Austin took a job coaching at North Carolina State University and Henry Blanco temporarily shifted from bullpen coach to bench coach.
 Snyder officially announced his retirement as a player on October 2, 2021, while continuing to serve as the Nationals' bullpen catcher.

 Personal life

 Snyder is the son of former major league pitcher Brian Snyder.
-Snyder's first cousin, Madison Younginer, is also a professional baseball player.
+Snyder's first cousin, Madison Younginer, was also a professional baseball player.